deleeuw16/Iso-download-script/README.md

 # Iso-download-script
-a script to download iso,s. namely windows.
+a script to download iso's.
+usefull for keeping iso's updated.